ashwindcruz/ashwindcruz.github.io/_posts/2020-04-30-letters-from-a-stoic.md

 And this is what he prefers instead:

 > My advice is really this: what we hear the philosophers saying and what we find in their writings should be applied in our pursuit of the happy life.
 We should hunt out the helpful pieces of teaching, and the spirited and noble-minded sayings which are capable of immediate practical application – not far-fetched or archaic expressions or extravagant metaphors and figures of speech – and learn them so well that words become works.

-I would bet that 'a syllable nibbles cheese' is probably one of those figures of speech that he's not fond of.

 So even before you progress further into this blog or before reading *Letters* for yourself, I think you have an idea of the kind of person Seneca is and what you can expect from his writings.
 Given the attitude he has towards philosophy, you'll be sure to gain a lot of practical advice from what he has to say.